eProsima/vulcanexus/docs/rst/tutorials/core/qos/partition/partition.rst

 Fast DDS over Vulcanexus offers the possibility of fully configuring QoS policy through XML profile definition.
 This tutorial provides step-by-step instructions to modify the Partition QoS Policy within the ROS 2 talker/listener demo (see `Partition QoS Policy <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#partitionqospolicy>`_).

-These two options allow the introduction of a logical partition inside the physical partition introduced by a domain.
+This QoS Policy allows the introduction of a logical partition inside the physical partition introduced by a domain.
 For a DataReader to see the changes made by a DataWriter, not only the Topic must match, but also they have to share at least one logical partition.

 Prerequisites